InHouse-Banana/DS_NanoDegree_Final/README.md

 # Data Science NanoDegree Final Project: Sparkify

 This is the final project for the Data Science Nanodegree.
+The accompaniying post can be found [here](https://medium.com/@anibal.l.gonzalez.oyarce/sparkify-user-churn-prediction-5cc3580a5ed0).

 ## Motivation